concur/developer.concur.com/api-reference/expense/receipts/index.markdown

 **Notes:**

 * Receipts currently can't be Posted to users whose data is hosted in Concur's EU datacenter.
-Only users whose data is hosted in the US datacenter can receive ereceipts.
+Only users whose data is hosted in the US datacenter can receive e-receipts.
 * The Receipt Service only accepts receipts that are up to 6 months old.
 Older receipts will not be accepted.
 * Unlike all the other Concur API endpoints, the e-receipt requires the Concur Platform team to configure your sandbox to enable access.
 You can send a request using the [Sandbox Configuration Assistance form](/tools-support/sandbox-configuration-assistance.html).
 Please include the name of the Concur representative you're working with in the details section of the form.